andywiecko/ECS/README.md

 ## Introduction

-The package implements custom approach to the [ECS design pattern](https://en.wikipedia.org/wiki/Entity_component_system).
+The package implements a custom approach to the [ECS design pattern](https://en.wikipedia.org/wiki/Entity_component_system).
 ECS stands for **_e_**_ntity_ **_c_**_omponent_ **_s_**_ystem_.
-In principle the pattern is rather simple.
+In principle, the pattern is rather simple.
 Entities contain components, components contain data, and systems modify the data in the components.
-The key feature of the pattern is that logic and data are separated, i.e. all data can be found at components, and logics at systems.
+The key feature of the pattern is that logic and data are separated, i.e. all data can be found in components, and logic in systems.

-This package was build as a core feature of the [PBD2D][pbd2d] engine.
+This package was built as a core feature of the [PBD2D][pbd2d] engine.
-It is designed to work with large entities, i.e. entities which holds large amount of data.
+It is designed to work with large entities, i.e. entities that hold a large amount of data.
 For small entities up to a few bytes, I could recommend using the [`Unity.Entities`](https://docs.unity3d.com/Packages/com.unity.entities@0.50/manual/index.html).

 ## World

 The main part of the framework is the `World`.
-`World` can be considered as data base, a container for all data injected into the simulation.
+`World` can be considered as database, a container for all data injected into the simulation.
 It contains information about registered components, set configurations, and enabled systems.

 ```mermaid
 %%{init: {"theme": "neutral", "flowchart": {"curve": "stepBefore", "useMaxwidth": false}}}%%